-On at least some of the earliest pieces, the front of Henry’s scabbard is painted gold; on later-numbered examples, it is a dark rose color.
-Thus far, sculptures #1, #11, and an un-numbered piece from the studio’s warehouse have the gold scabbard.
-Sculptures #59 and #126 have the rose-colored one.
+On some of the earliest pieces, the front of Henry’s scabbard is painted gold; on others, it is a rose color.

-There’s a bit more in the way of clues as to who he might be, or at least “when.”
-His clothing suggests the Elizabethan era (note the ruff, in a style popular during the 1560s) and possibly inspired by Sir John Hawkins or his sometimes-partner in piracy, Sir Francis Drake.
-From the sole picture above, he does more resemble Hawkins’ facial features as seen in contemporary portraits.
+There are a few clues as to who he might be, or at least ‘when.’
+His clothing suggests the Elizabethan era (note the ruff, in a style popular during the 1560s) and was possibly inspired by Sir John Hawkins or his sometimes-partner in piracy, Sir Francis Drake.
+From the sole photo above, he does more resemble Hawkins’ facial features as seen in contemporary portraits.
+Unfortunately, the historical accuracy fails when it comes to his weapon because in real life it would have been a cutlass rather than the longsword shown here, which is not the type of sword that would ever serve the user well for shipboard fighting!

-However, the word “buccaneer” didn’t really come into usage until almost 100 years after the time of Hawkins and Drake.
+Also, the word buccaneer didn’t really come into usage until almost 100 years after the time of Hawkins and Drake.
 The buccaneers were Caribbean pirates who made a habit of attacking Spanish merchant ships during the mid to late 1600s.
-The most famous of the English buccaneers (also known as “privateers”) was Sir Henry Morgan also happened to be an admiral in the Royal Navy.
-So is the Cybis buccaneer modeled after him?
-Nope, not in that costume or with that hair and beard, he isn’t.
+The most famous of the English buccaneers (also known as ‘privateers’) was Sir Henry Morgan who also happened to be an admiral in the Royal Navy.
+So, was the Cybis sculpture modeled after him?
+Nope, not in that costume or with that hair and beard, he isn’t….if the artist did their historical homework.

 Name Index of Cybis Sculptures